Linux Bash Script to Remind You to Take a Break (RestTime)

 # This script has been tested on Debian-based Linux distributions.

-# NOTICE : Check that these packages are installed on your system : " beep, pidof, speaker-test, pkill "
+# NOTICE: Ensure these packages are installed on your system: beep, pidof, speaker-test, and pkill.

 # NOTICE : config.cfg should be next to the script file.